The

 Weekend

-Join us for a two-day cultural experience honoring Pulitzer Prize–winning playwright August Wilson, a master storyteller whose words gave voice to ordinary Black lives with unparalleled beauty, wit, and truth.
+we hosted a two-day cultural experience honoring Pulitzer Prize–winning playwright August Wilson, a master storyteller whose words gave voice to ordinary Black lives with unparalleled beauty, wit, and truth.

 “[August Wilson] already wrote a masterpiece.
 And you really don’t know how it’s going to work until you get it in front of an audience.”